Kraisie/SeriesTracker/README.md

     * **Check all given Data if they are valid**
 * Label that shows that series that get found by TVDB will lose their edit when updating (in Edit Series)
 * "How To" for Help Window
+    * indication for colors of rows in the TableViews

 #### Asthetics
 * Change MenuBar Color to something dark greyish